 The career path of a chief data officer typically involves the following stages:

-These steps to the career path of a CDO are not set in stone—it is possible to become a CDO without taking each step along the way.
-However, gaining experience in related roles and developing your technical and leadership skills can increase your chances of success in this role.
+The steps to becoming a CDO are not set in stone.
+It is possible to become a CDO without following every step.
+However, gaining experience in related roles can improve your chances.
+Developing both technical and leadership skills is also key to success in this role.

 If you're working for a startup, you're more likely to have all the skillsets you require to become a CDO from the get-go.
 In that case, your career path will look a little more like this:

-With such a new and demanding role, there will be challenges faced when taking on the huge tasks of managing data in a business.
+With such a new and demanding role, there will be challenges faced by CDOs.
+Managing data in a business involves taking on huge tasks.
+These tasks require navigating complexities in data governance, security, and operations.

 Here are some common challenges you may face: